9.3 Positive and Neutral Messages

 Routine Request

 Routine requests are frequently used to address any number of routine requirements that arise in the day-to-day operations of an organization.
-Requests can be as simple and brief as a request for a meeting with your manager or more developed such as a request for nominations for excellence awards (see the example below).
+Requests can be as simple and brief as a request for a meeting with your manager or more developed such as a request for nominations for excellence awards (see Figure 9.3.2).
 Whatever the circumstance, the request must include enough information for the reader to understand the situation and follow through with what is needed.
 If the request does not include specific information, then the request may not be fulfilled in the manner that you would need it to be.

 Like claims messages, routine requests can be organized using the direct method, as follows: